lb3361/gigatron-rom/Docs/DEV7ROM_TOUR.md

 ### 4.4.
 Opcodes

 DEV7ROM implements a substantial number of additional vCPU opcodes.
 These opcodes are documented [here](https://github.com/lb3361/gigatron-rom/blob/doc/Docs/vCPU7.md).
-Many of these additional opcodes, and most certainly the most complex ones, use the memory locations `sysArg0` to `sysArg7` as working variables.
+Many of these additional opcodes, and most certainly the most complex ones, use some of the `sysArgs[0:7]` bytes as working variables.
 In particular, variable `sysArg7` is used by all opcodes that rely on a finite state machine.
-This is always indicated in the [documentation](https://github.com/lb3361/gigatron-rom/blob/doc/Docs/vCPU7.md) because this means that these opcodes cannot be used to read or write the `sysArgs` array to prepare a SYS call.
+This is always indicated in the [documentation](https://github.com/lb3361/gigatron-rom/blob/doc/Docs/vCPU7.md) because it often means that these opcodes cannot be used to read or write the `sysArgs[0:7]` array, for instance to prepare a SYS call.

 As of ROMv6, all official gigatron ROMs implement or dispatch all vCPU opcodes from page 3.
 Although all conditional branch opcodes start with prefix `0x35`, their secondary bytes, which specifies the condition, is also dispatched in page 3.
-DEV7ROM changes this by dispatching the byte that follows prefix `0x35` in a different page, page 23.
-Hence there are two kind of vCPU opcodes, those implemented or dispatched in page 3, and those that start with prefix `0x35`, implemented or dispatched in page 23.
+In contrast, DEV7ROM features two kind of vCPU opcodes, those that are dispatched in page 3, and those that start with prefix `0x35` and are dispatched in page 23.

 We can also distinguish opcodes according to their implementation.
 Some are entirely implemented in the dispatch page to ensure speed.
-Many opcodes simply jump to their actual implementation in a different page.
-Finally a number of new opcodes are implemented by setting up a finite state machine that sequences implementation fragments in successive vCPU execution slices and eventually returns to the regular vCPU execution process.
+Others jump to their actual implementation in a different page.
+Finally a number of new opcodes are implemented by setting up a finite state machine that sequences the execution of multiple code fragments in the vCPU time slices, then eventually returns to the regular vCPU execution process.
 This is explained in [this post](https://forum.gigatron.io/viewtopic.php?p=3714#p3714) and additional details can be found in the next section of this document.

 * Direct implementation in page 3 offers the best speed and therefore is used for the most frequently used vCPU opcodes such as [`LDW`](https://github.com/lb3361/gigatron-rom/blob/doc/Core/dev.asm.py#L2199-L2211) or [`ADDW`](https://github.com/lb3361/gigatron-rom/blob/doc/Core/dev.asm.py#L2486-L2511).
 * Jumping to an out-of-page implementation from page 3 typically costs three to four additional cycles but only requires two or three bytes in page 3.
 Therefore all ROM versions contain many such instructions as explained in this [very old comment](https://github.com/lb3361/gigatron-rom/blob/doc/Core/ROMv1.asm.py#L1512-L1517).